Bridge Loan Service

 The bridge lender will issue an offer letter outlining the terms of the proposed finance and what is needed to obtain the finance.

-Assuming you are happy to proceed the lender will instruct a property valuer to provide a valuation report.
+Assuming you are happy to proceed, the lender will instruct a property valuer to provide a valuation report.
 All documents will be then sent to your solicitor.
 Your solicitor will explain the terms and conditions of the loan to you.

 The bridge loan funds will be then sent to your bank account.
 This loan process usually takes 7 days to a month.
 Sometimes, this can be reduced to hours, depending on the case and the set of circumstances involved, and crucially, what evidences the client has available.
-Similarly it could take longer in the case of a complex development loan which requires a number of conditions to be discharged by the Local Planning Authority.
+Similarly, it could take longer in the case of a complex development loan that requires a number of conditions to be discharged by the Local Planning Authority.

-Once you receive the bridging finance you will be expected to repay the loan back by the end of the set term.
+Once you receive the bridging finance, you will be expected to repay the loan back by the end of the set term.
 Interest payments can be made in monthly instalments or can be rolled up in the final payment.